ncolyer/Ohmyglob/README.md

-# Ohmyglob
+# Organizer

-This really is a simple script for windows and nix based systems.
+A simple ruby script for windows / nix based systems to organize file-types into associated folders.

-Syntax is as follows:

 Usage: ohmyglob.rb [options]

     -s, --srcdir SRC_DIR

-    Set the source directory to be filed and categorized.
+    Set the source directory to parse files to be organized by type.

     -d, --basedir BASE_DIR

-    Set the relative base directory for where files where be organized.
+    Set the relative base directory for where the files will be subseqeuntly organized.

     -e, --example